BlockResearchGroup/AAG2018/README.md

 ## Questions

-*We will list here the answers to recurring questions that come up during the workshop...*
+> Q: `conda` commands don't work.

+Try running them from the *Conda Prompt*.
+Depending on how you installed Anaconda, it might not be available by default on the normal Windows command prompt.

+> Q: When trying to install the framework in Rhino, it fails indicating the lib folder of IronPython does not exist.

+Make sure you have opened Rhino 6 and Grasshopper at least once, so that it finishes setting up all its internal folder structure.

+> Q: It fails when trying to install on Rhino.

+Try starting the command prompt as administrator.
+Depending on the version of Python, it might be required or not.

-| Q: "I have no administrator access to my computer.
-How do i install COMPAS for Rhino?"
+> Q: I have no administrator access to my computer.

+First, install COMPAS from source following the instructions described in the [DevGuide](https://compas-dev.github.io/main/devguide.html).
+Then, manually add `path/to/COMPAS/src` to the Rhino Python search paths.